 library(dplyr)

-madshapR_DEMO$`dataset_TOKYO - errors with data`,
+dataset <- madshapR_examples$`dataset_example - errors with data`

 #> - DATA DICTIONARY ASSESSMENT: data_dict --------------

-#> Assess the uniqueness of variable names
+#> Assess the uniqueness and presence of variable names

 #> Assess the presence of possible duplicated columns